rugtres/programming4biologists/getting-started.md

 #### Launch Visual Studio Code

-Open the app as you would any other application.
+The app should open automatically upon completion of the installation.
+It will open a pre-made project (`cmake-project`), which contains:
+- a `CMakeLists.txt` file with compilation instructions.
+- a `main.cpp` file with the C++ code.
+- a `build` folder, created by Visual Studio Code, which you can ignore.

+Click on the **Launch** button in the bottom menu.
+The programme `main.cpp` should compile and print "Hello CMake" to the screen.

-It might be that upon opening Visual Studio Code, some of the installed extensions are disabled.
+*It might be that upon opening Visual Studio Code, some of the installed extensions are disabled.
 This is because you are using VS code in restricted mode.
-Just click on *Trust*, and you're good to go!
+Just click on **Trust**, and you're good to go!*

 [![Home](/img/home.jpg)](https://rugtres.github.io/programming4biologists/)